logo

 10. Increased body temperature –Your basal body temperature (BBT), taken first thing in the morning, is higher when you ovulate and during pregnancy.
 So, it's a good early indicator of pregnancy when your BBT remains high.

-If these 11 symptoms indicate you're pregnant, be sure to check out pictures of pregnancy stages to see what you have to look forward to.
+If these 11 symptoms indicate that you may be pregnant, make sure you check out these great Pictures of Pregnancy Stages so you can learn all about what have to look forward to.

 You can also sign up for my free Natural Health Newsletter to receive weekly articles about your own health and the health of your family.